Babyuncle23/Rather-Party-One-Screen-Game/README.md

 ---

+## 🎨 Vibe Coding & Collaboration Credits

+This project is pure **Vibe Coding**! ⚡
+The mechanics, logic pipelines, and system configurations were shaped through a fluid, interactive dialogue with an AI assistant.

+As the creator, my primary focus was **game design, gameplay aesthetics, and meticulous tuning of the user experience**.
+I collaborated closely with AI to map out visual solutions, refine the micro-animations, and test out experimental UX variations to ensure the game feels incredibly smooth, comfortable for the eyes, and fun to play.

+---

 ## 📄 License

 This project is open-source software licensed under the **MIT License**.
 Sound effects utilized inside the assets system are registered under **CC0 (Creative Commons Zero)** licenses.